nayu0419/stMMR/README.md

 The primary source: <https://www.10xgenomics.com/resources/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-1-0>.

 Processed datasets are also available at SODB and can be loaded by PySODB.

 Install PySODB:
-Keep the binary conda environment active and execute:

 ```bash
 git clone https://github.com/TencentAILabHealthcare/pysodb.git
 cd pysodb/